yeouue/yeouue.github.io/_pages/misc.md

 Some of my favorite writers include (update occasionally):
 * [Mo Yan](https://en.wikipedia.org/wiki/Mo_Yan), Chinese novelist and short story writer, 2012 Nobel laureate in literature
+* [Gabriel García Márquez](https://en.wikipedia.org/wiki/Gabriel_Garc%C3%ADa_M%C3%A1rquez), Colombian novelist, short-story writer, screenwriter, and journalist, 1982 Nobel laureate in literature
 * [Sanmao](https://en.wikipedia.org/wiki/Sanmao_(writer)), Chinese writer and translator
 * [Ah Cheng](https://en.wikipedia.org/wiki/Ah_Cheng), Chinese novelist, scriptwriter, and painter
-* [Gabriel García Márquez](https://en.wikipedia.org/wiki/Gabriel_Garc%C3%ADa_M%C3%A1rquez), Colombian novelist, short-story writer, screenwriter, and journalist, 1982 Nobel laureate in literature
 * [Yasunari Kawabata](https://en.wikipedia.org/wiki/Yasunari_Kawabata), Japanese novelist and short story writer, 1968 Nobel laureate in literature

 ## Traveling ##
-Reading keeps me in touch with the world, but the best way to know more about the world is to travel and experience by yourself.
-It could be expensive, but it is worth it if applicable.
+Reading keeps me in touch with the world, but the best way to know more about the world is to travel, see, communicate, and feel by myself.
+It could be expensive, but it is worthwhile if applicable.
-Here are some places I have visited and highly recommend (update ocassionally):
+Here are some places I have visited and highly recommend (update occasionally):
 * [Boston](https://www.meetboston.com/), MA, USA
 * [Hongcun](https://whc.unesco.org/en/list/1002/), Anhui, China
 * [Macau](https://www.macaotourism.gov.mo/en/), China